picmac/treazrisland/README.md

 Additional scripts (linting, formatting, Husky hooks, etc.) are defined in the root `package.json` and automatically cover both the backend and frontend.

+## Continuous integration

+Every push and pull request runs the `CI` workflow, which fans out linting, type-checking (`pnpm typecheck`), unit tests, and the Playwright suite.
+Branch protection rules require this workflow to succeed before merges land on `main`, so expect to see a green check from GitHub Actions prior to completing a PR.

 ## End-to-end tests

 Playwright smoke tests live under `tests/playwright/`.
 Run them against the Docker Compose stack with: